Provincie-Zuid-Holland/satellite-images-datascience/README.md

 Through our research, we have determined that supervised machine learning models yield the best results.
 However, these models require extensive training data, which necessitated the manual annotation of satellite image pixels.

-The annotated pixels are organized in pandas DataFrames, which are available for download in the data/annotations folder.
+The annotated pixels are organized in various gpkg, geojson, shape and qmd files, which are available in the data/annotations folder.
 These annotations are publicly accessible, allowing others to use them for their own model training.
 Essentially, we've labeled pixel values in the satellite imagery to correspond with different land types.

 The trained models can be downloaded via the links provided in the saved_models folder, as detailed in the readme.md file.